gis-rpd/pipelines/README.md

 #### Where are my results?

 In the output directory that you specified with `-o`, under a subdirectory called `out`.
-Depending on the pipeline, the samplename is added as well.
+Depending on the pipeline, the sample-name is added as well.

 #### How do I know the pipeline run is completed?